List of Hellblazer comics: Other collections

 Constantine is found in most Swamp Thing collections from volume 3, The Curse.
 He appears in every subsequent volume of the 1985 series and in volume 1, Bad Seed, of the 2004 series.

 Novels

 Author John Shirley has written three Hellblazer-related novels: a novelisation of the film Constantine, released in 2005, War Lord, and Subterranean, a pair of original novels based around the Constantine seen in the comics, both of which were released in 2006.
+The novel War Lord treats the film Constantine as an alternate universe within the comics' continuity.